cggh/panoptes/documentation/datasets.rst

 =============================
 Importing datasets
 ------------------
-Panoptes imports datasets into the server database from source data, consisting in sets of simple, structured files.
+Panoptes imports datasets into the server database from source data, consisting in a set of simple, structured files.
-These source data files are located in SOURCEDATADIR/datasets (as specified in config.py).
+These source data files are located in ``SOURCEDATADIR/datasets`` (as specified in ``config.py``).
 The structure of these source data files is described in more detail in `Source files structure`_.
 Importing a dataset source does not happen automatically, and has to be initiated by the user.

 After installation, a number of sample dataset sources are copied into the source data folder, and are ready to be imported.

 - Start the Panoptes app in a browser.
 - In the intro screen, click on the hyperlink "Admin tool".
 This creates a new tab in the browser, showing the administration section of the app.
 - The administration section shows the available source data file sets as a tree.
-Click on a dataset name you want to import (e.g. "Sample1")
+Click on a dataset name you want to import (e.g. "Sample1").
-- Click the button "Load highlighted file source", and click "Load all data" in the popup that appears
+- Click the button "Load highlighted file source", and click "Load all data" in the popup that appears.
 - This initiates the data import.
 A progress box is shown during this action.
 - Upon completion, a new item appears in the list "Server calculations".
 Clicking on this shows a log of the import activities.
 If an error occurred, this can be useful for troubleshooting.
-- Go back to the browser tab with the Panoptes intro screen, and reload the app to retrieve the updated dataset information
+- Go back to the browser tab with the Panoptes intro screen, and reload the app by clicking the browser refresh button to retrieve the updated dataset information.
 - The imported dataset should appear in the list.

 Panoptes data structure